HassanMujtaba619/Circula_Assignment_Syed_Hassan/README.md

 ## 📌 Project Overview

 Welcome to the **Circula Assignment** project!
 This repository contains a web application built using JavaScript/Node.js.
-The project includes automated testing using Cypress and may leverage React for the front-end.
+The project includes automated testing using Cypress.

 This project is designed to provide a robust and scalable solution for handling web-based functionalities with a strong emphasis on automated testing and maintainability.